SWC-OSG-Workshop/general/README.md

 #Software Carpentry - Open Science Grid (SWC-OSG) Workshop#
 ============================

-First, a note on why to work with the `gh-pages` branch.
-GitHub renders the webpage from the HTML and markdown files located at `gh-pages`.
+We work on the `gh-pages` as it is useful for the website rendering.
+The HTML and markdown files kept under `gh-pages` are used to render the webiste on GitHub.
 For example, the HTML and markdown files of this branch are rendered at the url:
 CurrentWebPage(http://swc-osg-workshop.github.io/general/).
 Since we want all the edits are displayed on the webpage and available to the participants, we want to directly work